scylj1/scylj1.github.io/_pages/about.md

 # 👀 Outside Academia
 - *Badminton*, I am an active member of the Churchill College Badminton Team, regularly competing in inter-college matches.
-- *Mobile Games*, I play Honor of Kings (王者荣耀), where I have achieved 100 stars in ranked matches and surpassed 2100 points in the Peak Ranking
+- *Mobile Games*, I play Honor of Kings (王者荣耀), where I have achieved 100 stars in Ranked Matches.

 Visitors:
 <div style="width: 300px">